KeerthivsasanP/KeerthivsasanP/README.md

 - 🌱 I’m currently learning Python and brushing up my SQL and programming skills.
 - 😄 Pronoun: He
-- 🛠️ I like to be identified as a programmer though I work on monitoring.
+- 🛠️ I like to be identified as a programmer.
 - 📫 How to reach me? -> pkv1091@gmail.com / 9092211922

 # Project(s) 🏗️